textpattern/textpattern.github.io/tags/link.md

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @id="integer"@
-Specifies the @id@, assigned at creation of the link, to display.
+Specifies the `id`, assigned at creation of the link, to display.
 Can be found on the "Links administration panel":../administration/links-panel.
-If both @name@ and @id@ are specified, @name@ is used while @id@ is ignored.
+If both @name@ and `id` are specified, @name@ is used while `id` is ignored.
 * @name="link name"@
 Specifies which link to display by its link @name@ as shown on the "Links administration panel":../administration/links-panel.
 * @rel="relation"@